 - Now you can call your ConfTool installation at:

-- Now you can log into the ConfTool installation online using the default user name “admin” and password “admin”.
-Change the admin password after first login!
+Now you can log into the ConfTool installation online using the default user name “admin” and password “admin”.
+Remember to change the admin password after first login!

 - The file “.htaccess” is not parsed or causes error messages?
 (This file does only work on Apache, but using it may be prohibited by server configuration). => Use the file “settings.php” in your “public” folder or the PHP control panel of your provider instead.